Ichbinjoe/blog.ibj.io/content/post/syncookies-and-cuda.md

 Knowing this, we can determine how long it will take on average to guess a complete Syncookie key.
 First, lets determine just how many hashes we need.
-Trivially we would need `2 * 2 ^ 256` or `2 ^ 257`, however as we noted above,
+Trivially we would need `2 * 2 ^ 256` or `2 ^ 257` hashes, however as we noted
-we can be more intelligent about this.
-Lets derive our strategy as the
+above we can be more intelligent about this.
+Our optimized algorithm will almost halve the hashes we require:
-following:

 + Find a first-half key K1 where the resulting hash on the syncookie's upper 8 bits is equivalent to `count`'s lower 8 bits.